cariboulabs/cariboulite_production_results/README.md

  - boards - A YAML file for each tested board
  - testers - A YAML file for each tester system
  - events - Production events
+ - scripts - python automated scripts for visualization and monitoring

 ## Boards sub-directory
 This sub-directory contains production files as follows: